KATHMANDU, OCTOBER 04

 Man-of-the-match Anjan Bista doubled the tally seven minutes into the second half in rebound after Nawayug Shrestha's initial attempt was blocked by Sri Lankan custodian Perera following a pass from Ayush Ghalan.

 Suman Lama made a goalline clearance in rebound moments before Marvin Hamilton converted a powerful strike from 30 yards out into a stunning goal to reduce the deficit in the 57th minute giving no chance to Nepal goalkeeper Kiran Kumar Limbu.
 Ghalan's hard work paid off in the 86th minute when he restored Nepal's two-goal cushion to effectively seal three points for the team.
 At a time when the match was coming to its end, Sri Lanka earned a penalty and Dillon de Silva beat Nepal goalkeeper Kiran Kumar Limbu to reduce the deficit.
 Nepal skipper Limbu said his side passed the second stage and they had a bigger test in five days.
 "We passed this stage and this is not the end for us.

 We have tougher test against India and we will fight for another 90 minutes," said Limbu, who was forced to make a couple of crucial saves against Sri Lanka.

 Earlier, 10-man Bangladesh came from behind to play 1-1 draw with India.
 Skipper Sunil Chhetri put India ahead in the 26th minute and Bangladesh received a blow when they were reduced to 10 men after Bishwanath Ghosh was sent off in the 54th minute.
 Against the run of the play, Bangladesh levelled the scores in the 74th minute through Yeasin Arafat's goal in the 74the minute and they held on to walk away with one point.

-A version of this article appears in print on January 14, 2019 of The Himalayan Times.
+A version of this article appears in the print on October 5, 2021, of The Himalayan Times.